joshmgrant/corsica/README.md

 ```bash
 https://[corsica-domain-host]/corsica/[distribution-name]/?[optional-parameter-list]
 ```
 where [terms in brackets] are modified as needed.
+If you're using a browser, simply copy the URL into the browser's address bar and hit `enter`.

 Currently Corsica is being hosted on App Engine.
 We can generate ten random samples of a standard normal distribution like this:
 ```bash